-- a.
-Policy: It is the policy of the Town to recognize alcohol and drug abuse as a treatable disease.
-However, it is not the intent of the Town to accept below standard performance nor to restrict supervisors in dealing with performance problems. - b.
-Whenever appropriate, the Town shall refer employees to appropriate agencies and organizations to seek treatment.
-However, the possession, sale, or use of drugs (as defined in XVII.
-Drugs, Alcohol, and Tobacco) on the employer's premises is strictly prohibited and is grounds for immediate dismissal.
+- A. Policy: It is the policy of the Town to recognize alcohol and drug abuse as a treatable disease.
+However, it is not the intent of the Town to accept below standard performance nor to restrict supervisors in dealing with performance problems. - B. Whenever appropriate, the Town shall refer employees to appropriate agencies and organizations to seek treatment.
+However, the possession, sale, or use of illegal drugs on the employer's premises is strictly prohibited and is grounds for immediate dismissal.
 The use of alcohol on premises is also prohibited, and is grounds for dismissal, except at Town sanctioned events (i.e., receptions, etc.)